 Test The Product

 It is possible that the products may contain ingredients that are higher in composition than what your skin can take.
 The best way to determine this is by using it once.
 If it burns your skin, don’t assume that it’s working.
 Your skin is communicating with you.
 It’s saying that it’s uncomfortable.
 Marks and swellings on the skin are also an indicator that the product is doing more harm than good on you.
-The best way to test a lotion is spreading it on your hands first before applying it on the rest of your body.
+The best way to test a lotion is spreading it on your hands first before applying it to the rest of your body.
 If it’s friendly to them then it’s alright for use.
 Also, if you’re still bitten even after applying the repellent, this means that it isn’t serving its purpose.
-Don’t waste your precious money buying it.
+Don’t waste your precious money on buying it.

 How long the product stays active?